 Review the accompanying guidelines and examples to get started.
-Career Counselors and Peer Advisors are available to assist you with developing and polishing your resume during “open hours” or regular appointments.
+Career Counselors and Peer Advisers are available to assist you with developing and polishing your resume during walk-in or regular appointments.
 Resume resources for alumni are available below.

 Student and Recent Graduate Overview